18-year-old held with arms in Delhi, cops say was inspired by Lawrence-Goldy gang | Law-Order

 18-year-old held with arms in Delhi, cops say was inspired by Lawrence-Goldy gang

-An 18-year-old youth from Uttarakhand was arrested in Delhi's Rohini Sector 23 with two illegal firearms and live cartridges, police said on Saturday.
+An 18-year-old youth from Uttarakhand was arrested in Delhi's Rohini with two illegal firearms and live cartridges, police said on Saturday.

-They said Pradeep Singh, who dropped out after class 8th, was inspired by the Lawrence-Goldy Brar gang and wanted to become like them.
+They said Pradeep Singh, who dropped out after class 8th, was inspired by the Lawrence Bishnoi-Goldy Brar gang and wanted to become like them.

 During interrogation, Singh told police that he was unemployed.

-He said that from Uttarakhand, he went to his relative's place in Rajasthan where he studied till class eighth.
-Then, he went to Haryana and stayed with his friends.
+He said that from Uttarakhand, he went to his relative's place in Rajasthan's Bikaner where he studied till class eighth.
+In 2022, he went to Haryana's Gurugram and stayed with his friends.

-''On reading stories of Lawrence Bishnoi and Godly Brar, he started surfing them on social media.
-He came in contact with their gang members and told them that he wanted to join their group,'' another police officer said.
+''After reading stories of Lawrence Bishnoi and Godly Brar, he started surfing them on social media.
+He came in contact with one of their gang members - Gangster Virender Pratap -- and told him that he wanted to join their group,'' another police officer said.

+''Kala Rana of Haryana, recruited him through Instagram and further connected to him through Bhanu Rana, on the Signal App, and prepared him to commit criminal activities in Delhi and NCR,'' the officer added.

+He has been communicating with Bhanu Rana since September 2023 through the Signal App on the directions of Kala Rana, the officer further added.

+Bhanu Rana also told him that some more people would meet him in Delhi and that the details of the target would be shared later.

+Both, Kala and Bhanu are members of Lawrence and Goldy brar gang.
+Kala is presently lodged in a jail while Bhanu is absconding, police said.

-Police said Pradeep is further being interrogated about his plan.
+They said Pradeep Singh is being interrogated about his plan.
 Brar is a key member of the Bishnoi gang.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)